This article contains affiliate links

 This process will help you make better design decisions on the type of habitats you create.

-Wildlife garden designers may wish nature to feel secure around people but in reality this is not the case.
-Wildlife has a healthy fear of people and our nosy machines which roar loudly and maim.
+Wildlife garden designers may wish nature to feel secure around people but in reality this is not always the case.
+Wildlife has a healthy fear of people and our nosy machines which roar loudly and potentially harm.

 Consequently, when designing nature gardens, wildlife buffers should be implemented into the design.
 Wildlife buffers are areas which are exclusively set aside for wildlife.
 These can be accessed for special wildlife study and habitat maintenance duties.

-Wildlife buffers, if designed well, can stage some of the most intimate wildlife encounters.
+If designed well, buffers can stage some of the most intimate wildlife encounters.
 For instance, a wildlife pond can be fenced off with a picket fence and a locked gate.

-At the same time a raised deck can provide a commanding and intimate view of the pond area.
+At the same time a raised deck can provide a commanding and intimate view of a pond or wetland area.
 This can lead to great encounters of birds bathing, mammals drinking and amphibians spawning.

 Such buffers can be designed in a range of ingenious ways to maximise wildlife watching encounters.
-This can also be encouraged by building wildlife watching dens and screen hides.
+Such encounters can also be encouraged by building wildlife watching dens and screen hides.

 Garden habitat creation

 Effective wildlife garden design will attempt to recreate viable wildlife habitats.
-This is not always easy as most natural habitats have been formed by nature.
+This is not always easy as most natural habitats have been formed by nature over time

-However it is possible to create natural habitats with sustainable landscaping.
-This involves building the best possible landscape for wildlife and wait for colonisation.
+However it is possible to create natural habitats with ecological landscaping.
+This involves building the best possible landscape for wildlife and waiting for colonisation.

 Some great examples of garden, habitat, creation includes ponds, meadows, and woodland gardens.
 Such examples of wildlife garden habitats and habitat boosters will be explained below.